 Serving as a juror is one of the fundamental rights and privileges of being a United States citizen.
-You should welcome the experience.
+Trial by jury is a right guaranteed under the U.S. Constitution and the Constitution of the Commonwealth of Pennsylvania.
 Most people who actually serve as a juror on a trial will tell you that it is a very educational and interesting experience.
 The Court recognizes the inconvenience jury service may cause.
 However, the success of the jury system depends upon the willingness of men and women of integrity and intelligence to accept jury service, and upon the fidelity with which they discharge that responsibility.

 Here are some commonly asked questions that may help you better understand the Jury System.
 We recommend clicking on the "Show all answers" link below, prior to printing this page.